yinkaipeng/flume/flume-ng-doc/sphinx/FlumeUserGuide.rst

                                                 channel byteCapacity purposes.
-                                                Setting this value to ``0`` will cause this value to fall back to a hard internal limit of about 200 GB.
+                                                Setting this value to ``0`` will cause this value to fall back to a hard internal limit of about 200 GB. avgEventSize                  500               Estimated average size of events, in bytes, going into the channel
 <file channel properties>     see file channel  Any file channel property with the exception of 'keep-alive' and 'capacity' can be used.
                                                 The keep-alive of file channel is managed by Spillable Memory Channel.
 Use 'overflowCapacity' to set the File channel's capacity.
 ============================  ================  =============================================================================================

-In Memory channel is considered full if either memoryCapacity or byteCapacity limit reached.
+In-memory queue is considered full if either memoryCapacity or byteCapacity limit is reached.

 Example for agent named a1: